 Across the states, a misdemeanor is defined as a crime that is “less serious” than a felony.
-Misdemeanors may be punishable by a fine or county jail term, whereas felonies are dealt with by the state and can result in a prison term, depending on the severity of the crime.
+Misdemeanors may be punishable by a fine or county jail term, whereas state felonies are dealt with by the state and can result in a prison term, depending on the severity of the crime.
 With a criminal defense attorney, you can get the support and representation you need to protect your rights and your future.

 When charged with a misdemeanor or felony, it’s important to know what rights you have to exercise before moving forward with your case.

-An experienced defense attorney can work on your behalf and help reduce some of the consequences such as losing your license, having the conviction on your record, or jail/prison time.
+An experienced criminal defense attorney can work on your behalf and help reduce some of the consequences such as losing your license, having the conviction on your record, or jail/prison time.

 If you’re facing misdemeanor or felony charges in Kansas or Missouri, call Kitchin Law Firm today and find out how we can work with you to handle your case most effectively.